 I don't know if I'm willing to say that the internet has inspired a generation of haters.
-The truth there was probably a cavemen saying "yeah, fire's not really that dope though if you think about it" in the earliest days of humanity.
+The truth is there was probably a caveman saying "yeah, fire's not really that dope though if you think about it" in the earliest days of humanity.

 But the internet has provided a place for haters to make their mark, and no one's safe, not even some of the most unanimously praised songs in hip-hop history.
-So to show just how ridiculous this shit is, I'm launching a new "Classic Hate" series, where I highlight some of the most hate-filled comments on classic tracks.
+So to show just how ridiculous this shit is, we're bringing back our "Classic Hate" series, where we highlight some of the most hate-filled comments on classic tracks.

 Thanks for stopping by Guy Whose Username Is Just Randomly Hitting a Bunch of Shit on Your Keyboard.
 Always good to see you, I don't think we have any choice but to take your thoughts very seriously.

 I hate to break through your haze of golden nostalgia, I bet it's very comfortable in there, but "Juicy" was a radio hit, as were "Big Poppa" and "One More Chance."
 At one point "Ready to Die" was the number three album in the country.
 So I have no idea what "would have sold out" even means.
 Not exactly a hater comment, but I felt compelled to jump in regardless.